-Besside-ng is, in my opinion, one of the most powerful Wi-Fi hacking tools currently available.
+In my opinion, it's one of the most powerful Wi-Fi hacking tools currently available.
 First written in 2010 in C, Besside-ng is an incredibly aggressive and persistent WPA handshake mass-harvester and WEP cracker.
-It features customizable options to upload handshakes to distributed WPA password crackers which, on average, crack over 18% of networks submitted automatically.
+It features customizable options to upload handshakes to distributed WPA password crackers, which, on average, crack over 18% of networks submitted automatically.

-Encrypted Wi-Fi networks come in two main flavors, WEP and WPA.
+Encrypted Wi-Fi networks come in two primary flavors, WEP and WPA.

-While WEP can be broken easily, WPA and WPA2 networks require us to record a "handshake" when a device connects to the target network, and then try to guess the password by having a program try many possible passwords against that recorded handshake.
+While WEP can be broken easily, WPA and WPA2 networks require us to record a "handshake" when a device connects to the target network.
+Then, we try to guess the password by having a program try many possible passwords against that recorded handshake.
 If we guess the correct password, we'll know, so having a good password list and a fast processor used to be essential to cracking WPA networks.

-In order to record a precious handshake from a W-Fi network, an authorized device like the target's smartphone or laptop must connect to the network.
-Besside-ng scans the airwaves for any devices connected to a Wi-Fi network, and then injects a packet that disconnects the device from that network for a very short period of time.
+To record a precious handshake from a W-Fi network, an authorized device like the target's smartphone or laptop must connect to the network.
+Besside-ng scans the airwaves for any devices connected to a Wi-Fi network, then injects a packet that disconnects the device from that network for a brief moment.

 The targeted device will reconnect automatically, and we will record the handshake when it does.
 It's terrifyingly easy, and during peak activity hours in a high-density area, Besside-ng can harvest every Wi-Fi network in use within the range of your antenna.
 Keep in mind, if your target has an always-connected smart device, you can pretty much always grab a handshake for their network.